As of July 10th, discounts are no longer valid on Level 3 -Practicum

 - Conduct Oral History interview with appropriate timing.

 - Conduct Oral History interview with sensitivity to issues of co-morbidity.

 Case Discussion in Certification Practicum

-Participants are asked to bring a short (ten minute or so) video segment (on DVD or USB thumb drive) of difficult and challenging couples to the Level 3 workshop.
-The therapist’s work with the couple will not be critiqued; in fact the video does not even need to show the therapist; just seeing the couple is all that is needed.
+Participants are asked to upload a short (ten minute or so) video segment of difficult and challenging couples to the Level 3 workshop.
+The therapist’s work with the couple will not be critiqued; in fact, the video does not even need to show the therapist; just seeing the couple is all that is needed.
 The purpose will be to use these couples to illustrate how the Gottman Method can be applied to these tough cases.
-The Gottman Trainer will describe how they would treat these couples and then participants from the audience will volunteer to role play these couples with the trainer demonstrating a variety of interventions.
-Participants will then have the opportunity to practice using these interventions in a supportive small group setting with other participants’ role playing the couples from the videos.
+The Gottman Trainer will describe how they would treat these couples and then participants from the audience will volunteer to role-play these couples with the trainer demonstrating a variety of interventions.
+Participants will then have the opportunity to practice using these interventions in a supportive small group setting with other participants’ role-playing the couples from the videos.

-Bringing a video tape isn’t required, but it will help make the training more meaningful for everyone.
+Bringing a videotape isn’t required, but it will help make the training more meaningful for everyone.
 If you cannot bring a taped segment, it would help to bring a brief written description of a challenging couple for the same purpose.
-This is for Case Discussion within the context of Certification Practicum ONLY and is not related to the videotaped interventions submitted for final Certification Review.
-Note: Unfortunately, we are not able to support the following formats: Mini DVD’s, “High-8,” alternate or nonstandard international formats, such as “Super-8.”
+This is for Case Discussion within the context of Certification Practicum ONLY and is not related to the videotaped interventions submitted for the final Certification Review.

 - Master’s or doctoral degree OR current enrollment in a graduate program within a mental health-related field